Knowledge Hub

 Don’t let due diligence drag you down: streamline your process

-Due diligence doesn’t have to weigh you down.
+As a controller, UK GDPR due diligence doesn’t have to weigh you down.
 With a smart approach, you can save time without cutting corners.
 Here are some practical tips on how your business can make your efforts effective and practical:

 You should also be aware that some suppliers may have their own due diligence information (e.g. questionnaires, pre-prepared compliance materials, or Q&A documents) that explain their data protection practices.
 Be prepared for this and approach the situation with an open and collaborative mindset.
 While you have a duty to ensure you get the answers needed to satisfy your UK GDPR obligations, you may find that these documents cover much of the information you require.
 However, it’s important to review them carefully and have an open discussion with the supplier if any of your specific questions remain unanswered or require further detail, or if you need them to complete your questionnaires.
-The aim here is to maintain a positive relationship but also make sure your compliance questions are fully addressed.
+The aim here is to maintain a positive relationship while also ensuring that your compliance questions are fully addressed.

 • Ask for evidence: Verify supplier claims by requesting documentation, such as security audit reports or test results.
 This evidence can help you confirm that their security measures are more than just promises and help you justify why you’ve opted to work with them.